Aboudoc/Compound/README.md

 ## Collateral

-After you supply a token to compound, you are able to borrow a percentage of what you supply: collateral factor (for exemple 65%)
+After you supply a token to compound, you are able to borrow a percentage of what you supply: `collateral factor` (for exemple 70%)

 ### Function getCollateralFactor

-To get the collateral factor, we need to call `markets()` on the comptroller passing in the address of the cToken that we supply.
+To get the collateral factor using smart contracts, we need to call `markets()` on the `comptroller` passing in the address of the cToken that we supply.

 It will return 3 outputs: `isListed`, `colFactor` and `isComped`